 Video Receiver Dialog:

-The control dialog of a PCRx Video block shows the number of assignable streams of the block in the left pane and the available transmitter ports across all other partitions in the right pane.
-Each stream of the PCRx Audio block needs to be assigned manually by clicking the receive stream first and a transmit stream next.
+The control dialog of a PCRx AV block shows the number of assignable streams of the block in the left pane and the available transmitter ports across all other partitions in the right pane.
+Each stream of the PCRx AV block needs to be assigned manually by clicking the receive stream first and a transmit stream next.

 - Video Partition Connector Logic Transmitter and Logic Receiver: This block is the same as in the Audio partitions.